Skip to content

 Maintains the enterprise's multi-level organizational structure (e.g., Company → Business Unit → Department), visually displayed in a tree structure, and serves as the basic unit for data permission isolation.

-• Add/Edit Department: Set department code, name, parent department, department level, department order, status.
+Navigate to the [Department Management] page and click [Add].
+Set the department code, name, parent department, department level, department sorting, and status.

 ⚠️ Note: Ensure there are no users or sub-departments under a department before deleting it.